section-engineering-education/engineering-education/articles/how-to-upload-images-to-cloudinary-using-node.js/index.md

 published: true
 url: /engineering-education/how-to-upload-images-to-cloudinary-using-node.js/
 title: Uploading Images to Cloudinary using Node.js
 description: In this tutorial, we are going to learn how to upload an image to Cloudinary using Node.js.
+We will go over what  Cloudinary is the languages and frameworks is supports, and have a brief introduction to what `.env` files are.
 author: chris-mutua
 date: 2021-05-11T00:00:00-13:30
 topics: [Node.js]